Frequently Asked Questions

 Is there a PowerShell Module for Chocolatey?

-Chocolatey up until 0.9.9 was provided completely written in PowerShell, with the approach above.
-I don't know of any other app that has ever tried that approach, which made the original chocolatey client a rarity indeed.
+A little history - Chocolatey up until 0.9.9 was provided completely written in PowerShell, with the approach above.
+We know of no other app/tool that tried this approach when we did, which made the original Chocolatey client a rarity indeed.
+It paved the way for things like mocking in Pester (Matt Wrock added mocking after Rob Reynolds determined the general way it works in PowerShell back in 2012).

 I'm running into some issue with Chocolatey, packaging, or something else.